iGusev/glf/README.md

 ```
 --init                Run interactive configuration wizard
 --reset               Reset configuration and start from scratch (use with --init)
--o, --go              Auto-select first result and open in browser
 -g, --open            Alias for --go (for compatibility)
+--go                  Auto-select first result and open in browser
 -s, --sync            Synchronize projects cache
 --full                Force full sync (use with --sync)
 -v, --verbose         Enable verbose logging